Sesame: Are we risking a carcinogen in our food

 The outcome has been the industry has jumped out of the frying pan into the fire.
 The problem has also been escalated because the local regulator FSSAI has no regulation with respect to residual Ethylene oxide in products sold locally leaving the local population exposed to carcinogenic agent in their supply chain.

-Sesame seeds are widely used both in India and other countries in products including cereals, salads, chocolate, biscuits, bread, crackers, sesame oil, bagels, and Asian dishes.
-It is also used extensively in the Indian cooking while making gravies.
-It is also used to make a lot of Indian sweets like gajak and revadi in Rajasthan and other similar products.
+People widely use sesame seeds in India and other countries in products such as cereals, salads, chocolate, biscuits, bread, crackers, sesame oil, bagels, and Asian dishes.
+Indian cooking also uses them extensively in gravies.
+Additionally, sesame seeds feature prominently in Indian sweets like gajak and revadi in Rajasthan, as well as in other similar traditional products.